Victoria Fellowships criteria

 - contact details for two referees qualified to assess the application.
 International referees and referees outside the applicant’s organisation or department are strongly encouraged.

-- photo of you facing the camera in a smiling, relaxed pose in front of a plain background; head and shoulders must be included with space above and to each side of your head; landscape orientation; jpeg format; high resolution (minimum 300 DPI); full colour; 20 cms wide.
+- professional photo of you facing the camera in a smiling, relaxed pose in front of a plain background; head and shoulders must be included with space above and to each side of your head; landscape orientation; jpeg format; high resolution (minimum 300 DPI, 1 MB); full colour; 20 cms wide.

 AFAS Associate Awards